ICS 23 / CSE 23 Fall 2007

 Okay, so the moral of the story is that it's wise to avoid cheating.
 I believe that it's relatively rare that students enter a course with the conscious intent to cheat their way through it; why come to UCI if you're not planning to get something out of the coursework?
 So why do people cheat every quarter in every course?
 The answers vary, but here's the easiest way I can boil down the numerous conversations I've had with students caught cheating in my courses over the years: I fell behind and couldn't figure out how to catch up.
 Things happen and ten-week quarters are unforgiving.
 You might get sick, you might have issues crop up in your family, you might have an off-campus job that's demanding too much of your time, you might be trying to decide whether you're on the path you want to be on...
 Any of those things (and many others) can make it hard to keep up.
 You fall a little behind, you fall a little further behind, and pretty soon the situation seems hopeless.
 You're under pressure, temptation gets the better of you...

-If you feel like things are getting out of control, or even if you're just not sure whether you'll be able to keep up, the best thing to do is to talk to us sooner rather than later.
+If you feel like you're beginning to slip off course or things are getting beyond your control, the best thing to do is to talk to us sooner rather than later.
 We're here to help; we understand.
 But the reality of taking large-sized courses at a large-sized institution is that we're not going to know you're in need unless you tell us.
 If things are happening in your life, tell us; you don't have to be specific if you're not comfortable with it.
 Before the fact, there's often a way to work things out.
 After the fact, it's usually too late.